Leipzig held to 1-1 draw by Frankfurt in Bundesliga

 Doan beat Edmond Tapsoba to the ball to push Christian Gebauer’s cross in off the bar in the 17th minute.
 Okugawa scored the second when he was left free in the box as two defenders rushed to close down Anderson Lucoqui on the flanks, only for Lucoqui to play in Okugawa for the finish.
 Leverkusen closed the gap with Patrik Schick’s goal in added time, but couldn’t find another to level the game.

 Bielefeld rose to 15th and dropped big-spending Hertha Berlin into the relegation playoff place.
-Stuttgart hosts Hoffenheim later Sunday.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports